 I’m Laurel Miller, and I’m the editor of Edible Aspen magazine, as well as a freelance food and travel writer and content creator based in Austin, Texas.

 I grew up on a small ranch where we raised (among other things) mules and dairy goats.
 My upbringing inspired me to educate people about sustainable agriculture.
 It’s also how I garnered the nickname “Goat Girl” in sixth grade.
 I blame my outdoorsy family for my travel addiction, which begat my compulsion to eat foods more widely regarded as pets, pests, or compost.

 I have a Culinary Arts degree from Johnson & Wales University, and a background in PR and journalism.
 In 1999, after a decade of working in restaurants, I started a home-based cooking school/farm tour program in Berkeley, called The Sustainable Kitchen®.

 My career as a journalist serendipitously began in 2001, and it’s taken me all over the world.
-I’m the contributing editor at culture: the word on cheese, a former cheesemonger, and the co-author of Cheese for Dummies.
-I contribute to Aspen magazine, Aspen Sojourner, Refinery29, TCS World Travel, and other digital and print publications.
+I’m also the contributing editor at culture: the word on cheese, a former cheesemonger, and the co-author of Cheese for Dummies.
+I contribute to Aspen magazine, Austin Monthly, Tribeza, Aspen Sojourner, The Purist, Refinery29, and other digital and print publications.